ghubgsns/CyberProxyTool/README.md

 4. Run `python proxyscraper.py`.

 ## Output
-Spits out a list of free proxies.
-Warning: They’re usually slow, unreliable, or dead.
-For serious proxy action, check my go-to providers below.
+Scrapes a list of free proxies and tests if they’re alive.
+Spoiler: Most are slow, dead, or garbage.
+For real proxy action, see my recommended providers below.

+## Recommended Proxy Providers
+Free proxies are a crapshoot.
+I’ve tested these premium ones for serious cybersecurity work:
+- [BrightData](https://privatepackets.club/go/brightdata) – Huge pool, great for scraping.
+- [IPRoyal](https://privatepackets.club/go/iproyal) – Affordable and reliable for proxy/VPN needs.

+## Changelog
+- **v1.1 (Feb 2025)**: Added proxy testing—now you can see which ones are DOA.
+(Spoiler: Most.)
+- **v1.0**: Basic scraper—got the ball rolling.

 ## Contribute
-Fork it, tweak it, PR it—I don’t care.
-Let’s make this useful.
+Fork it, tweak it, send a PR—I’m open.
+Let’s make this semi-useful.

 ## Shoutout
-Made for *PrivatePackets*—join us at r/PrivatePackets for proxy, VPN, and cybersecurity talk.
+Made for *PrivatePackets*—join us at r/PrivatePackets for proxy, VPN, and cybersecurity vibes.